 - Contact information for a music teacher or director who can provide a letter of recommendation

-- A short, five-minute pre-screening video or audio clip that demonstrates your performing ability in one or two musical selections, chosen from the standard published classical repertoire.
-The recording is required for students applying to be music majors and for all student who wish to be considered for scholarships above the Vivace ($1000) level.
+- *optional – a short, five-minute pre-screening video or audio clip that demonstrates your performing ability in one or two musical selections, chosen from the standard published classical repertoire.

-Once your application is complete, the music faculty will review your submissions.
-Upon acceptance of your Valpo music online application, the music office will contact you to set up your on-campus audition appointment.
+Once your application is complete, the music office will contact you to set up your on-campus audition appointment.

 Your visit will include: